 Check out any props, backdrops and surfaces you're using as well to ensure they are clean.

-While you're at it, make sure your camera lens is clean as well.
+While you're at it, make sure your camera lens is clean.

 Some simple editing can make huge improvements in your photos.